The Federal Work Study (FWS) Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 - Accept your Federal Work Study award on My Pitt.

-- Search for available Federal Work Study positions on PittSource to and apply for a job.
-The Federal Work Study Office does not provide placement assistance.
+- Search for available Federal Work Study positions on Talent Center and apply for a position.
+The Federal Work Study (FWS) Office does not provide placement assistance.

 - Once hired, complete all necessary Federal Work Study and onboarding paperwork.